decoder247/MLNotes/Notes-HOML.md

     * Decision trees and random forests
     * NNs (not all are supervised!)

-Unsupervised learning:
+#### 1-B Unsupervised learning:
 * Unlabelled learning, i.e. without an answer set
 * *Clustering*: Helps segment/group data points.
 A *HCA* is able to further subdivide each group into smaller groups.
 * *Visualisation*: Represented in 2D/3D space to manually inspect for data.
 Some smart clustering can be incorporated to prevent overlaps.
-* *Dimensionality reduction*: Simplify data without losing too much
+* *Dimensionality reduction*: Simplify data without losing too much info (i.e. compression)
+    * i.e. feature extraction: Using a car's age to represent the wear and tear of a car
+    * Usually done prior to a supervised learning method to simplify the problem set
+* *Anomaly detection*: Removing outliers before feeding into learning method.
+Tolerant even with small % of outliers in training set.
+* *Novelty detection*: Similar to anomaly, but less tolerant and only expects normal data during training
+* *Association rule learning*: Discovers interesting relations between attributes (i.e. Beef shoppers also buy chicken)
 * Types:
     * Visualisation algorithms (2D, 3D)
     * Clustering (K-means, DBSCAN, Hierarchical Cluster Analysis - HCA)